wp-plugins/tsp-featured-posts/README.txt

 = I've installed the plugin but my posts are not displaying? =

-Make sure the folder `/wp-content/plugins/tsp-featured-posts/templates/` has recursive, 777 permissions
+1. Make sure the folder `/wp-content/uploads/` has recursive, 777 permissions
+2. Make sure you are listing posts from all `categories` that exist and/or `postids` is empty or the posts it refers to exists

 == Screenshots ==